 How To Keep

-Cooked satay last up to 3-4 days in the fridge.
-You can freeze them up to 2 months.
+Cooked satay lasts up to 3-4 days in the fridge.
+You can freeze them for up to 2 months.
 Thaw in the fridge.

-To reheat, simple place in the microwave for a few minutes.
+To reheat, simply place in the microwave for a few minutes.
 Or just place in the oven at 400ºC (200ºC) for a few minutes.

 More Chicken Recipes

 - Quick 30-minute chicken massaman curry